adrienjoly/telegram-scribe-bot/README.md

   - when waking up: invite to keep a note of the dream you were having
   - before going to sleep: invite to keep a note of how was your day (i.e. mood) and of what you did that day (i.e. journal), possibly with a photo to illustrate it
 - read [issues](https://github.com/adrienjoly/telegram-scribe-bot/issues) for more.

+## FAQ

+### Is this yet another chatbot or virtual assistant supposedly supported by AI?

+No. It's actually pretty dumb.
+Think of it more like a terminal, or like MacOS' Spotlight feature: it uses Telegram as a way to save text to other services, through their API.
+That's it.

+### Why rely on Telegram?

+Sending data from a mobile terminal to a server is far from trivial.
+For instance, your internet connection may be unstable (or unexistent) at the time when you want to save something.
+In that case, you'd expect your message to be automatically re-sent as soon as your internet connectivity is back.
+Telegram provides that out of the box! ✨